arjunachala/arjunachala.github.io/_posts/2017-10-19-Example-Application-Part-1.md

 ![](/assets/images/Slide14.PNG)

-The other interesting is on the File Parts tab that shows the distribution of the file partitions.
+The other interesting information is on the File Parts tab that shows the distribution of the file partitions.
+In this case, the 4 parts are mapped to the 4 Slave processes.

 ![](/assets/images/Slide15.PNG)